 - We welcome the need to raise funding for a just transition and to secure international climate finance to assist South Africa to ensure a just transition.
 However, we also believe the state should play a leading role in funding a transformative just transition.
 That starts with providing no more public funding for new fossil fuel projects, particularly from our public finance institutions, the Development Bank of Southern Africa and the Industrial Development Corporation.
 Additionally, while $11 billion may sound like a lot, we are concerned that only a small portion of this will go to funding a just transition.
 We believe we need to be raising much larger sums to ensure a truly just and transformative transition to a net zero carbon, renewable energy future, where we use the transition as a means not only to ensure that communities are not negatively impacted, but also as a way to ensure that communities thrive.
 As per 350Africa.org’s just transition policy position, we believe we should pursue a transformative just transition that goes beyond just ensuring that there are no negative impacts.
 Our aim should be to aspire to transform the economy in a way that makes it more socially and ecologically just, working for the many and not just the few.

 - While securing international climate finance can be a helpful way to assist South Africa with financing needs, we are also concerned about what conditionalities might be attached to that finance.
-We are concerned that the vehicle may be a way that organisations like the IMF and the World Bank might impose austerity conditions on South Africa and work against the interest of the people and planet in favour of the agenda of profiteering international banks.
-Already, South Africa is locked into what is arguably odious debt with the corrupt World Bank deal which left us with the climate-destabilising, polluting, corrupted, and deeply expensive disasters that are the Medupi and Kusile coal-fired power plants.
-We cannot allow our desire for funding to lock us into conditions that work against the interests of South Africans.
-Rather funding must be used to the benefit of South African people and the planet.
+We are concerned that the vehicle may be a way that organisations like the IMF and the World Bank might impose austerity conditions on South Africa and work against the interest of the people and planet in favour of the agenda of profiteeringl banks and multinational corporations.
+Already, South Africa is locked into what is arguably odious debt with the World Bank deal which left us with the climate-destabilising, polluting, corrupted, and deeply expensive disasters that are the Medupi and Kusile coal-fired power plants.
+We cannot allow our desire for funding to lock us into conditions that work against the interest of South Africans.
+Rather funding must be used to the benefit of our people and the planet.

 Moving ahead with a transformative just transition